thrawn01/quartz-garden/content/slatedb/The Manifest Log.md

 db1/manifest/00000000000000000003.manifest
 db1/manifest/00000000000000000000.manifest
 ```
-2. Sort the list of files and select the manifest with the largest sequence number
+2. Sort the list of files and select the manifest with the largest manifest id
 ```
 db1/manifest/00000000000000000000.manifest
 db1/manifest/00000000000000000001.manifest